How much does well water testing cost in Dodge County, Georgia?

-When testing is most important
+When well water testing is most important for Dodge County properties

 - As an annual check for an actively used private well.